PythonOT/POT/README.md

 [16] Agueh, M., & Carlier, G. (2011).
 [Barycenters in the Wasserstein space](https://hal.archives-ouvertes.fr/hal-00637399/document).
 SIAM Journal on Mathematical Analysis, 43(2), 904-924.

 [17] Blondel, M., Seguy, V., & Rolet, A. (2018).
 [Smooth and Sparse Optimal Transport](https://arxiv.org/abs/1710.06276).
 Proceedings of the Twenty-First International Conference on Artificial Intelligence and Statistics (AISTATS).

+[18] Vayer, T., Chapel, L., Flamary, R., Tavenard, R. and Courty, N. (2019).
+[Optimal Transport for structured data with application on graphs](http://proceedings.mlr.press/v97/titouan19a.html) Proceedings of the 36th International Conference on Machine Learning (ICML).